-As a creative marketing agency we have an enormous respect and affection for TV commercials.
-But sometimes, in the wrong hands, an ad can do real damage to your brand, your reputation and your business.
+As a creative marketing agency, we have enormous respect and affection for TV commercials.
+But sometimes, in the wrong hands, an ad can do real damage to your brand, your reputation, and your business.
 Such is the case with the TV campaign the American Intercontinental University (AIU) is now running.

 Here’s an example of an ad that misses – by a mile!